Harp seal: Reproduction and development

 The harp seal is a fast ice breeder and is believed to have a promiscuous mating system.
 Breeding occurs between mid-February and April.
 While courtship starts on the ice, mating usually takes place in the water.
 Courtship peaks during mid-March and involves males performing underwater displays, using bubbles, vocalizations, and paw movements to court females.
 Females, who remain on the ice, will resist copulation unless underwater.

 Females become sexually mature between ages five to six.
 Annually thereafter, they may bear one pup, usually in late February.
 The gestation period lasts about 11.5 months, with a fetal development phase of 8 months.
 There have been reported cases of twin births, but singletons are vastly more common.
 The fertilized egg grows into an embryo which remains suspended in the womb for up to three months before implantation, to delay birth until sufficient pack ice is available.

 Harp seal births are rapid, with recorded lengths as short as 15 seconds in duration.
-In order to cope with the shock of a rapid change in environmental temperature and undeveloped blubber layers, the pup relies on solar heating, and behavioral responses such as shivering or seeking warmth in the shade or even water.
+In order to cope with the shock of a rapid change in environmental temperature and undeveloped blubber layers, the pup relies on solar heating, and behavioural responses such as shivering or seeking warmth in the shade or even water.